Exploring the Impact of Evolution and Psychology

 Evolution: A Journey through Time

-To truly understand why we act this way, we have to look at evolution.
-Across countless generations, humans have experienced a range of emotions, including fear, joy, hope, love, cruelty, and beauty.
+To really understand why we act this way, we have to look at evolution.
+Across countless generations, humans have experienced fear, joy, hope, love, cruelty, and beauty.
 All of these emotions have left lasting marks on both our bodies and our minds.

-Charles Darwin explained that when humans left the trees and began to adapt to new challenges, our brains changed drastically.
-These changes prepared us for survival in the world we live in now, shaping how we think and react.
+Charles Darwin explained that when humans left the trees and began to adapt to new challenges, our brains changed immediately.
+These changes prepared us for survival and affected our thinking patterns.
+The Psychological Structure: The Fortress Within

 The Psychological Structure: The Fortress Within

-Our brains built up defence systems that can help us handle life challenges.
-Those systems act like barriers that protect us from outside threats, allowing us to watch and evaluate what’s happening around us.
+Our brain is built to be a defence system that helps us handle challenges.
+Those systems are what protect us from threats and evaluate what’s going on around us.
 But behind these walls is the fear of being hurt, rejected, or attacked.

 We defend not only our physical selves but also our self-image, which is built from our experiences, lessons, and cultural influences.
-These defences play a significant role in our relationships with the people around us and how we perceive ourselves.
-But it’s important to remember that they are just survival tools and not our true selves.
+These defences affect our relationship with the people around us and how we see ourselves.
+But we must understand that they are just survival tools and not who we are.

 The Struggle within a Defensive Mindset